Cloudfy’s Terms and Conditions

 1.2.1 the singular includes the plural and vice versa;

-1.2.6 clause headings do not affect their interpretation; and
+1.2.6 clause and schedule headings do not affect the interpretation of this Agreement; and

 1.2.7 references to legislation (including any subsidiary legislation) include any modification or re-enactment thereof.